RobertoM89/CTRLTools_Docs/README.md

 to change the color of the selected controls.

 ## Replace Control Shape
-With a control selected, click on any of the UI icons to replace the original shape of the selected control with the one you choose.
+With one or more controls selected, click on any of the UI icons to replace the original shape of the selected controls with the one you choose.

 ## Change Shape Scale
-With a control selected, drag the slider towards the right/left to increase/decrease its relative scale.
+With one or more controls selected, drag the slider towards the right/left to increase/decrease its relative scale.

 ## Change Line Width
-With a control selected, drag the slider to change the line width of the control shape.
+With one or more controls selected, drag the slider to change the line width of the control shape.
 Set the value at -1 to reset the line width to its default value (set in Maya's *Settings and Preferences* under the *Display* tab).
 Values between 0 and 1 count as 1.